our experts

 Lewis followed her passion and pursued a bachelor’s degree in ECE from the University of Arkansas at Little Rock (UALR).

 She went on to teach in a public elementary school before transitioning into a program for young children with intellectual and developmental disabilities.
-This position ignited her interest for special education and led her to a teaching role in behavioral hospitals in Little Rock, Arkansas, and nearby Benton.
+This position ignited her interest in special education and led her to a teaching role in behavioral hospitals in Little Rock, Arkansas, and nearby Benton.
 As a kindergarten-sixth grade teacher in these facilities, she worked with children with a variety of behavioral challenges who typically lived in the hospital for a few months.

 She earned a master’s degree in Early Childhood Special Education from UALR, and for the next several years she worked as an early childhood special educator with children with unique needs, including cerebral palsy, Down syndrome, complications from prematurity, and various intellectual and developmental disabilities.